 One day, while putting in an order for my favorite lavender honey, I noticed the artisan I was ordering from also had a chestnut purée that he modestly described as “a chestnut product superior to all others. “

 What piqued my interest was that he used only three ingredients: chestnuts, sugar, and vanilla extract.
 And the ratio of fruit to added sugar was a super high 60:40!

-That’s the sign of a great food artisan: he can make you love a product you never thought you’d like.
+And for me, that’s the sign of a great gourmet food artisan: he can make you love a product you never thought you’d like.

 Bread + Butter + Jam: What are the other French uses for Jam?